Products

 The clients you give your users.
 The modules you switch on when you need them.

 OxiMail is one backend with several faces.
 Workspace is the web client your people open every morning.
 Sync keeps their desktop files mirrored.
-Drive — on the roadmap — will mount the server as a disk.
-Around them, optional Pro modules extend the suite.
+Drive mounts the server as a disk on the office network, or opens in the browser.
+Around them, optional modules extend the suite.
 We lead with what ships today and label the rest honestly.

 Client applications